Unfortunately, we are no strangers to dealing with severe side effects and adverse drug reactions in dogs.

 Some side effects are more common than others.
 The rare adverse reactions can be quite severe.
 Experience has taught me to study the product sheet for any medication I give my dogs.
 I ask the prescribing vet and research how common some of the severe side effects may or may not be.

 Adverse reactions versus side effects

 If you like to split hairs, there is a technical difference between side effects and adverse reactions.
 The main difference between the two is that side effects are documented while adverse reactions unforeseen events.

 Adverse events are unintended pharmacologic effects that occur when a medication is administered correctly while a side effect is a secondary unwanted effect that occurs due to drug therapy.Pharmacy Times

 Do I care about the semantics?
-Not when documented side effects include things like seizures, kidney failure, or death I don’t.
-Documented or not, my dog could get hurt just the same.
+I don’t know when documented side effects include seizures, kidney failure, or death.
+But, documented or not, my dog could get hurt just the same.
 And, yes, if you dive into drug information sheets, you will find plenty of horrible effects listed.
-They might be rare but they can happen.
+They might be rare, but they can happen.

 Side effects are a necessary evil?

 Jasmine’s vet used to say that a drug with no side effects is a drug that won’t do anything else either—is useless.